kogarashisan/LavaSite/api_docs/Firestorm.md

 All DOM manipulation should be done with Firestorm.
-If functionality is present in Firestorm - you should use it, rather then calling MooTools directly.
+If functionality is present in Firestorm - you should use it, rather then calling iQuery directly.

 For example, if property of a DOM element has accessor in Firestorm, like `Firestorm.Element.getOuterHTML()` - then you should use that method.
 If property has `attributeNode` - then use `Firestorm.Element.getProperty()` -